Conservatories and orangeries

 Top tip: Be aware that some features, such as electrical sockets, TV aerial points and roof vents, can add to the price.
 Also, the material your conservatory is constructed from will influence temperature, light and maintenance issues - sometimes it's worth spending a little bit more so your new conservatory is more comfortable to use.

-Make sure you get value for money - find out the average cost of a conservatory and what other Which? members paid with our page on conservatory prices.
+Make sure you get value for money - find out the average cost of a conservatory in our guide to conservatory prices.

 After getting an initial quote, you should expect a surveyor to visit your home to check things like drainage and floor levels, as well as to take accurate measurements.